JaydenMoore/U-Plan/README.md

 ## 🚀 Overview

-Urban Planner AI lets you **click on any location on a map** and instantly see:
+U-Plan lets you **click on any location on a map** and instantly see:
 - 🌧️ Average rainfall and potential **flood risk**
 - 🌡️ Average temperature and **heat exposure**
 - 🔥 Optional: Nearby fire data (via NASA FIRMS)